starwit/starwit-awareness-engine/docker-compose/README.md

   3. Install dependencies (`pip install -r requirements.txt`)
   4. Run `python watch.py` and choose a stream to watch

+Hint: You need Python 3.11 for sae components.
+If you just want to test with scripts in `tools\sae_introspection`, you can use Python 3.12.

 If you do not get a consistent framerate or your machine gets slow, try lowering the `max_fps` value on the video-source (i.e. 5 fps) in `./video-source-py/video-source-stream1.settings.yaml`.
 Also, you might want to try setting up your Nvidia GPU, if you have one (see below).

 ### Database output